 How to Apply

-An application consisting of a two-page CV and two-page covering letter including a personal statement demonstrating how your experience to date prepares you to undertake PhD level research, and a summary of the research, should be e-mailed to Maureen Young (email@example.com).
-Those called for interview will be required to prepare a presentation.
+An application of a 2-page CV and 2-page covering letter including a personal statement demonstrating how your experience to date prepares you to undertake PhD level research, and summary of the research should be emailed to Maureen Young: firstname.lastname@example.org.
+Please quote the project ID in the subject line of the email.

 Research into social cognition in animal and human behaviour was the subject of Anna Frohnweiser's PhD.
 Anna developed robotic reptiles to investigate the social abilities of bearded dragons.
 Previous Lincoln research revealed that reptiles are capable of learning how to perform tasks by watching and imitating other animals.
 Anna followed this work by exploring the specific mechanisms involved in lizards being able to mirror the actions of other animals.